Global-Health-Labs/DROP/docs/Web App/RADA User Experience.md

 - Name of experiment
 - Deck layout
+- Number of samples: this number should include the negative control
-- Number of samples and technical replicates
+- Number of technical replicates
-- Mastermix volume
+- Mastermix volume: the volume of mastermix only per reaction, not the total reaction volume
 - Sample volume
 - Liquid type for mastermix liquid
 - Liquid type for sample liquid
 - Liquid type for mixing step of mastermix (especially important if the mastermix contents are highly viscous or containing detergent)
-- PCR plates size (options for 96 and 384 wells)
+- PCR plates size: dropdown with options for 96 and 384 wells
 - Option to make an experiment preset that will appear in the "New Experiment" drop down.

 Deck Layout is a drop down menu that pulls from configurations built by the RADA admins.
 More information on what that entails can be found under "Admin Capabilities".